 Ready-to-code platform: Installing and maintaining environments for every notebook can be a frustrating overhead.
 We provide custom docker environments that come pre-installed with modules commonly used in bioinformatics.
 You can also add your own custom docker environments.

-Cloud storage: With Polly Notebooks, you can store your data files and notebooks in a single place that will be ready to run in less than 5 minutes from anywhere in the world.
+Cloud storage: With Polly Notebooks, you can store your data files and notebooks in a single place.
 No need to fetch your code from Bitbucket anymore!

 Share and collaborate on your Workspaces: Polly allows sharing of workspaces so you can review and refer notebooks within your team.